 - The size of the clip is also essential, you wouldn't want to have a massive one around a small pup or one that’s too small for your big , powerful dog, as that’s just asking for trouble

-When it comes to selecting a safe retractable leash, we definitely suggest paying close attention to the style of leash you choose, as the single cord-style leashes can be dangerous, whereas ribbon or tape style leashes are unlikely to cause any problems at all.
+When it comes to selecting a safe retractable leash, we definitely suggest paying close attention to the style of leash you choose, as single cord-style leashes can be dangerous, whereas ribbon or tape-style leashes are unlikely to cause any problems at all.

-Make sure to pick a leash that uses the ribbon or tape style for the leash’s extension, as this is a much stronger, much more durable design than the single cord, as those could snap or break, resulting in a dog that it completely off leash.
+Make sure to pick a leash that uses the ribbon or tape style for the leash’s extension, as this is a much stronger, much more durable design than the single cord, as those could snap or break, resulting in a dog that completely off-leash.
 Additionally, ribbon is one of the best tangle-free leash styles commonly used in retractable designs.

-Make sure to pick the appropriate length for you leash, choosing your length based on how much room you like to give your dog to roam.
+Make sure to pick the appropriate length for your dog's leash, choosing your length based on how much room you like to give your dog to roam.